Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/defender-for-office-365.md

 - [Microsoft 365 Defender](../defender/microsoft-365-defender.md)

 > [!IMPORTANT]
-> Este artículo está destinado a clientes empresariales que tienen [de Microsoft Defender para Office 365](/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).
-Si usa Outlook.com, Microsoft 365 Familia o Microsoft 365 Personal, y está buscando información sobre vínculos seguros o datos adjuntos seguros en Outlook, vea [Seguridad avanzada de Outlook para suscriptores de Microsoft 365](https://support.microsoft.com/office/882d2243-eab9-4545-a58a-b36fee4a46e2).
+> This article is intended for business customers who have [Microsoft Defender for Office 365](/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).
+If you are using Outlook.com, Microsoft 365 Family, or Microsoft 365 Personal, and you're looking for information about Safe Links or Safe Attachments in Outlook, see [Advanced Outlook.com security for Microsoft 365 subscribers](https://support.microsoft.com/office/882d2243-eab9-4545-a58a-b36fee4a46e2).

-Microsoft Defender para Office 365 protege su organización frente a las amenazas dañinas que representan los mensajes de correo electrónico, vínculos (URL) y herramientas de colaboración.
-Microsoft Defender para Office 365 incluye:
+Microsoft Defender for Office 365 safeguards your organization against malicious threats posed by email messages, links (URLs), and collaboration tools.
+Defender for Office 365 includes:

 - **[Directivas de protección contra amenazas](#configure-microsoft-defender-for-office-365-policies)**: defina directivas de protección contra amenazas para establecer el nivel de protección adecuado para su organización.